-Define and describe the objectives and practical measures for avoiding or mitigating impacts or enhancing economic benefits.
-Describe how nominated quantitative standards and indicators may be achieved for economic management, and how the achievement of the objectives will be monitored, audited and managed.
+Define and describe the objectives and practical measures for avoiding or mitigating impacts or enhancing economic benefits to the local, regional or national economy and economic stakeholders during the construction operation and decommissioning of the project.
+Describe how nominated quantitative standards and indicators may be achieved for economic management, and how the achievement of the objectives will be monitored, audited, reported and managed.